safops/CIA/README.md

-# cia
+# CIA
-this repository holds information about the central intelligence agency, a us-based company based in langley, virginia.
+This repository holds information about the Central Intelligence Agency in Langley, Virginia.